There are a many different ways you can help our marine mammal rescue and education efforts.

 When shopping Amazon, please use AmazonSmile and choose the Seacoast Science Center as your charity.
 Thank you.

-The Center’s Marine Mammal Rescue Team volunteers are deployed to respond to reports of live and dead marine mammals that are hauled out or stranded on the coast of New Hampshire.
+The Center’s Marine Mammal Rescue Team volunteers are deployed to respond to reports of live and dead marine mammals that are hauled out or stranded on the coast of New Hampshire and northern Massachusetts (from Essex, MA north).
 At the scene, volunteers complete a checklist of observations, take photographs, and report their findings to the Center.
 MMRT volunteers do not touch, pick up, feed or rehabilitate live animals.
 MMRT staff are responsible for the final decision of the disposition of the animal.
 Field volunteers monitor animals and make sure the animal is not being approached by people or pets.

 Requirements for MMRT Volunteers: